-- (1) Once admitted to and registered in the BA (Native Studies)/BEd, students must maintain continuing registration from one Fall/Winter to the next Fall/Winter and meet the normal promotion standards until their program is complete. - However, students with special circumstances may apply for permission (2)to "Stop Out" in order to temporarily withdraw without endangering their
+(1) Once admitted to and registered in the BA (Native Studies)/BEd, students must maintain continuing registration from one Fall/Winter to the next Fall/Winter and meet the normal promotion standards until their program is complete.

-- (3) Students who withdraw or Stop Out from the Program for more than a four-month period without permission will be required to reapply and compete for entrance with other applicants. - a.
+- (2) However, students with special circumstances may apply for permission to "Stop Out" in order to temporarily withdraw without endangering their space in the program.
+Permission will be granted only to students in good standing and only for a specified period of time. - (3) Students who withdraw or Stop Out from the Program for more than a four-month period without permission will be required to reapply and compete for entrance with other applicants. - a.
 Students proceeding toward the combined BA (Native Studies)/BEd, must normally have completed at least ★90 at the University of Alberta.
 Students who transfer into the BA (Native Studies)/BEd, may transfer a maximum of 60 credits applicable to the program. - b.
 The final year of the program will normally be taken in attendance at the University of Alberta.
 Exemption from this regulation can be made only with approval of the School of Native Studies and the Faculty of Education.

-103.3 BA (NS) After Another Undergraduate Degree
+113.3 BA (NS) After Another Undergraduate Degree

 Applicants with a first undergraduate degree may be admitted to the BA (Native Studies) degree program.
-All requirements of the BA (Native Studies) degree, as in §103.1.2 are to be met, but the total number of required courses for the After Degree may be reduced by a maximum of \star 60 taken in the first degree.
+All requirements of the BA (Native Studies) degree, as in §113.1.2 are to be met, but the total number of required courses for the After Degree may be reduced by a maximum of ★60 taken in the first degree.
 These courses from the first degree may only be from the Faculties of Arts or Science, or from any other Faculty through which students in the Native Studies degree program may take their second area of concentration (e.g., Agriculture, Forestry, and Home Economics).
-Moreover, these courses from the first degree program is taken under the direction of the School of Native Studies.
+Moreover, these courses from the first degree must be appropriate to satisfy the requirements of the BA (Native Studies) degree.
+The After Degree program is taken under the direction of the School of Native Studies.

-103.4 BA in Native Studies (Honors) (BA NS Hon)
+113.4 BA in Native Studies (Honors) (BA NS Hon)